How ‘Energy-as-a-Service’ models unlock commercial decarbonisation

 This begs the question: What does sustainable, affordable energy look like for the built environment?

 How do we make clean energy technologies more accessible?
-Are ‘Equipment-as-a-Service’ models–where customers pay a monthly subscription fee for the full use of clean energy technologies, meaning no upfront costs or ownership risks–the answer?
+Are ‘Energy-as-a-Service’ models, also known as 'Equipment-as-a-Service,’–where customers pay a monthly subscription fee for the full use of clean energy technologies, meaning no upfront costs or ownership risks–the answer?

-Read our latest piece, created in collaboration with Tallarna, a climate tech company, to explore the components of an ‘Equipment-as-a-Service’ model, how they can be deployed, and how to increase take-up.
+Read our latest piece, created in collaboration with Tallarna, a climate tech company, to explore the components of an ‘Energy-as-a-Service’ model, how they can be deployed, and how to increase take-up.

 Navigate through by clicking the arrows: